 We have already seen what REFERENCES are, elements that contain a link to another element.
-If you haven’t seen it yet, it’s worth checking this out What is a reference.
+If you haven’t seen it yet, you should take a look at this What is a reference.

-Now let’s see what implications references have in the field of computer science and programming (in particular, in the management of our variables).
+Now we are going to see what implications references have in the field of computing and programming (in particular, in the management of our variables).

 In fact, most languages divide their variables into two types:

-The concept of REFERENCE is very “core” to your computer.
-It plays a crucial role in memory management and its internal functioning.
+The concept of REFERENCE is very “at the core” of your computer.
+It plays a crucial role in memory management and the internal functioning of the computer.

-These two types, value and reference, have distinct behaviors within a program, affecting many aspects (such as speed, mutability, dynamic memory).
+These two types, value and reference, have different behaviors within a program, which affect many aspects (such as speed, mutability, dynamic memory).

 So it’s important to understand it so you don’t mess up (and for general knowledge, which isn’t bad either).
 So let’s get to it 👇.

-Value type variables are those in which the data is stored directly in the variable.
+Variables of value type are those in which the data is stored directly in the variable.

-That is, your variable has a “little space” to hold its value.
+That is, your variable has a “little slot” to put its value.

-In general, value type is limited to the simplest types (primitive) of each language.
+In general, value types are limited to the simplest (primitive) types of each language.
 In particular, they are usually only:

 This means that when we assign one variable to another, an independent copy of the data is made.

-Reference type variables are those in which the variables contain references to the data instead of the data itself.
+Variables of reference type are those in which the variables contain references to the data instead of the data itself.

-That is, your variable contains a link to some data that is “somewhere else”.
+That is, your variable contains a link to some data, which is “somewhere else”.

-In reality, the REFERENCE does have a value.
-What happens is that the value is the way to get to the data (the address).
+Actually, the REFERENCE does have a value.
+It’s just that the value is the way to get to the data (the address).

 Reference types include:

 That is, basically everything is REFERENCES.
-Except for numbers, characters… and a little more.
+Except numbers, characters… and little else.

 The main difference between a value type and a reference type is how they behave when copied.

 Let’s see it with an example.
-We’ll do the same experiment, with these steps:
+We do the same experiment, with these steps:

 In summary, we want to know if modifying B also modifies A.